-As the Company is a financing company, the effect of any actions of the Company with regards to corporate responsibility is limited.
+As the Company is a financing company, the direct effect of any actions of the Company with regards to corporate responsibility is limited.
+For information on its role as an issuer of sustainable financing, see the section titled "Financial Information" above.